cljung/b2c-msal-spa/README.md

     ApiWrite: "https://" + b2cTenantNameLong + "/" + b2cApiClientId + "/api.write"
 }
 ```

+The `b2cClientIdWeb` requires an explanation as you need a 2nd AppReg for the app you use as `client_id` when you signin via iframe.
+The reason for this is that this whole app is a `SPA` app, but what you are running in the iframe needs to be a `Web`  AppReg.

 On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.